 Good amount of sleep is very important to function well.
 It is well-known that sleep has restorative capabilities in our bodies.
 Lack of it it can cause an imbalance in the human body.

-Generally, a person needs 7-8 hours of sleep per night.
-In addition, research also shows that aside from the length, the quality of sleep is equally important.
-It is necessary that a person undergoes both the REM and non-REM stages because both of these stages differ in their functions.
-When sleep is disrupted, it can cause an imbalance in one or more aspects of the human body.
+Research shows that people generally need 7-8 hours of sleep per night.
+However, the quality of sleep is equally important.
+Because the REM and non-REM stages differ in function, a person must experience both.
+Sleep disruption can cause an imbalance in one or more aspects of the human body.
 Any sleep disturbance results in sleep deprivation.
-Here are 9 signs and symptoms of sleep deprivation.
+Here are nine signs and symptoms of sleep deprivation.

 1. Skin breakouts

 Skin breakouts can occur when a person is sleep-deprived because of hormonal imbalance.
 During sleep, the hormones necessary for function are well-regulated.
-When the body does not have enough time for it to complete this process, one hormone may have fewer amounts than the other or vice versa.
-Hormonal imbalance has a link to the development of acne because it can increase the production of sebum.
-In addition, sleep deprivation can also lower the skin's immunity, which can also lead to vulnerability to acne-causing bacteria.
+When the body does not have enough time to complete this process, one hormone may have fewer amounts than the other or vice versa.
+Hormonal imbalance is linked to the development of acne because it can increase the production of sebum.
+In addition, sleep deprivation can lower the skin's immunity, which can also make the skin vulnerable to acne-causing bacteria.

 2. Tired-looking eyes